vipulnaik/diet-exercise-health/notes/exercise-routine.md

 In each round, I try to do at least two attempted closes of the hand gripper.

-As of 2023-10-28, my situation is:
+As of 2024-05-07, my situation is:

-* Right hand on 100 lb: closes comfortably and consistently even after many repetitions
+* Right hand on 100 lb: closes comfortably and consistently even after many repetitions; can generally hold in closed position with slight quivers for at least 10 seconds, occasionally up to 20 seconds

-* Left hand on 100 lb: closes comfortably and consistently at least for the first two repetitions
+* Left hand on 100 lb: closes comfortably and consistently even after many repetitions; can generally hold in closed position with slight quivers for at least 10 seconds, occasionally up to 20 seconds

-* Right hand on 150 lb: closes consistently most of the time, including on the first two repetitions
+* Right hand on 150 lb: closes consistently most of the time, up to at least two repetitions; however, it may not close if I have just done a long hold with the 100 lb, likely due to temporary fatigue; can hold for somewhere between 3 and 5 seconds with slight quivers once closed

 * Left hand on 150 lb: has closed a few times but most of the time, comes just short of closing

 The effective frequency may be about 4 to 8 rounds per day.

-If I use the hand gripper too much, I get calluses in the areas where I'm trying to grip hard.
+If I try to force a significant increase in the hand gripper rating, number of closes, or duration of holding close, by too much, I get calluses in the areas where I'm trying to grip hard.
 These are pretty harmless, but I still need to keep this in mind.

 See
 [2023-07-29-hand-gripper-exercise.md](2023-07-29-hand-gripper-exercise.md)